 The information below outlines how we can help those who need support to get the funding they are eligible for.

 If you’ve been affected by coronavirus, cannot afford an accountant or cannot access the support you usually do to file your tax.
 Perhaps you know you will face a large tax bill in January but have no idea how much it will be.
 Filing your tax return now means you can work out how much you owe in tax and start making plans as to how you will be able to pay it.
 Get in touch – we can help.

-The application window for the first and second grants is now closed, if you have not already claimed you will be unable to claim the first or second grant.
-However, you may still be able to make a claim for the third grant.
+The application window for the earlier grants is now closed, if you have not already claimed you will be unable to claim the first four grants.
+However, you may still be able to make a claim for the fifth grant.

-You can claim for the third grant even if you did not make a claim for the first or second grant.
+You can claim for the fifth grant even if you did not make a claim for the earlier grants.

 The grant application itself is relatively straightforward, but you will need to make sure you have your Government Gateway ID and password set up ready if you are claiming online.
 We have more information on what you can do to prepare for the grant claim, including setting up the Government Gateway ID HERE.

 If, for any reason you cannot claim for your grant online, you can instead call the HMRC helpline on 0800 024 1222 and select option 2.
 The line is open Monday to Friday 8am to 4pm.
 Please note this line is likely to get very busy, so it is best to try and call early if you can.

 You can call our dedicated helpline 0345 120 3779 Monday to Friday, 9am to 5pm

 The Low Income Tax Reform Group (LITRG) is also keeping up to date with changes as they occur and has a range of useful guides and information depending on your circumstances on their website: https://www.litrg.org.uk/tax-guides/coronavirus-guidance